 Always check with your accommodation if the water is safe to drink.
 Some lodges do have their own private boreholes that have drinkable water, but you can buy bottled water from the shops or nearby restaurants.

-Entrance Fees for South Luangwa National Park
+South Luangwa National Park Entrance Fees

 All visitors will need to pay an entrance fee at the main gate of the national park.
 You can pay in either US dollars or Zambian Kwacha.

-South Luangwa Entry Fees
+South Luangwa National Park Fees 2020:

 International Visitors: USD 25 per person per day.